turpeluren/blogelogeluren/src/content/posts/potd-webplayer.md

 draft: false
 tags:
   - web
-description:
+description: An interactive web player for a photo project.
-  An interactive web player for a photo project.
+share: "true"
 ---

 For more than five years I have taken a picture of my face every day.